Ricardo Williams (boxer): Professional career

 Known as "Slicky Ricky", Williams was an extremely talented fighter with power in both fists, but quickly become known for his uninspired performances as a pro.
 Two years after turning pro, Williams tendency to undertrain hurt him severely, as he dropped a unanimous decision to unheralded Juan Valenzuela.
 The following year, fighting 11 pounds higher than when he had turned pro, Williams turned in yet another disappointing performance against journeyman Manning Galloway, and lost a split decision.

-Troubles outside the ring
+Criminal conviction

-Rather than going on to win the expected title belt, in 2005 Williams had a serious run in with the law which brought any title dreams crashing down.
-He was sentenced to three years in prison for his part in a conspiracy to distribute cocaine shipped to Cincinnati via FedEx.
+Rather than going on to win the expected title belt, in 2005 Williams was sentenced to three years in prison for his part in a conspiracy to distribute cocaine shipped to Cincinnati via FedEx.